• Skip to primary navigation

 Instructions

-• In a small container, blend 2 teaspoon of water with 1 teaspoon of icing/food coloring.
+• In a small container, blend 2 tsp of water with 1 tsp of icing/food coloring.
 Repeat for each desired color.

 • Paint bread as desired using a paint brush.